ijaycyndy/Learning-Analytics-Dashboard-for-Writing-Improvement/README.md

 ## Notes on Scope

 This is an exploratory study using a small dataset.
-Results are not intended to be generalised, but to demonstrate method, reasoning, and evaluation design suitable for doctoral research.
+Results are not intended to be generalised, but to demonstrate method, reasoning, and evaluation design.